Applications for each of the residency programs should be submitted from October 2 - December 1 each year for consideration for the following year.

 Interviews will occur in January and February each year.
 Candidates will be notified of acceptance by March 1 each year.
 Candidates that are not accepted may be offered a position on the waiting list.

-The program starts the 3rd Monday of August each year.
+All residency programs start the 3rd Monday of August each year.

-The residency program does not charge residents a tuition fee.
+Residency programs do not charge residents a tuition fee.
 Residents are full-time, salaried employees with day one benefits including:

 Our program is structured in a trimester format.
 The fall semester covers the topics of EMR/Acute injury management, research, imaging, and the lower quarter in body region module format.
 Spring covers nutrition, research, upper quarter body regions.
-Finally, summer covers human performance, leadership development, and clinical teaching where all of the residents become a clinical instructor to an entry level DPT student.
+Finally, summer covers human performance, leadership development, and clinical teaching where all the residents become a clinical instructor to an entry level DPT student.

 You will not need an EMR certification to apply, but will need either EMR/ERA certification or have their ATC before entering the program.
 Traditionally, Memorial Hermann offers an EMR/ERA course during the summer that incoming residents are welcome to attend.

 Our residents each have a dedicated high school and/or college they will be designated to and will visit multiple times per week for coverage in both the training room and on the sidelines at practices and games.
 All high schools that we have our residents at are large public schools or private schools with well-established athletics programs.
-The colleges range from University of Houston (D1) to Houston Baptist University (D3).

 Orthopedic residents have built in teaching opportunities through our collaboration with Texas Woman’s University’s DPT program.
 In addition, all residents will have exposure to clinical teaching by becoming a CI for an entry level DPT student during the summer.